-In the last six years of my life, so much of what once defined me fell away and I was left, primarily, with my own raw humanity.
+In two short years, from 2010-2012, so much of what defined me for most of my adult life fell away and I was left, primarily, with my own raw humanity.
 The specifics looked something like a laundry list of deaths, large and small.
 I was humbled for a long time by my own disorientation and rawness.
 But more than that, I was humbled by the intensity of the times we are living through on this planet, and compelled by the urgent need for us to care for the earth and each other.

 The truth is that the falling away in my life was one of the biggest gifts I could have ever imagined and the more I welcomed in what I thought I didn’t want, the more life showered me with love.
 It just didn’t come in the package that is so often sold as the American dream.
 Even amidst the wreckage of divorce, illness, the loss of all financial security, and starting over, I began to experience the joy, beauty, and perfection of my life.
 It wasn’t like that every day.
 Some days, the grief and anger spilled onto everything.
 But other days, in the quiet of nature, and to the sound of my own beating heart, I discovered who I truly was.
 In short, I came to know myself as a poem of atoms.

 As my life unfolded, I began to experience it as a kind of working theory of the universe, the physical embodiment of an inexplicable intersection of multiple polarities.
 The spectrum of these polarities include the breadth and depth of human relationships, sexuality, desire, power and responsibility, victimhood and sovereignty, health and illness, and our relationship to the earth.